neicnordic/sensitive-data-archive/sda-download/api/api.md

 **Parameters**:

 *Partial file retrieval*:
-- `startCoordinate` Start byte position in the file.
+- `startCoordinate`: start byte position in the file.
 If the request is for an encrypted file, the position will be adjusted to align with the nearest data block boundary.
-- `endCoordinate` End byte position in the file.
+- `endCoordinate`: end byte position in the file.
 If the request is for an encrypted file, the position will be adjusted to align with the nearest data block boundary.

 Headers: